byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<sgp>** Great thanks
 **\<ErCiccione>** endogenic, your turn
 **\<endogenic>** so i've been speaking with sgp and some members of the monero research lab about educational hackathons, and we think a corporate sponsored kovri hackathon could be brilliant (basically, you must build something using kovri plus one or more of the libraries from the sponsors)
-**\<endogenic>** so I'd like to encourage everyone in the Monero community who is interested in getting involved with kovri or hackathons to get in touch with sgp and/or the noethers and chat with them about how you'd like to be involved
+**\<endogenic>** so I'd like to encourage everyone in the ByteRub community who is interested in getting involved with kovri or hackathons to get in touch with sgp and/or the noethers and chat with them about how you'd like to be involved
 **\<endogenic>** doesn' have to be corp sponsored but it's probably a good idea
 **\<endogenic>** they buy the food too :P
 **\<endogenic>** and they supply venue, often